 PGP : Java Glossary

-CurrCon neededThe CurrCon Java Applet displays prices on this web page converted with today's exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires Java 1.1 or later, preferably 1.6.0_06 .
-If you can’t see the prices, of you if just want to learn more about CurrCon, click here for help.
+The CurrCon Java Applet displays prices on this web page converted with today’s exchange rates into your local international currency, e.g. Euros, US dollars, Canadian dollars, British Pounds, Indian Rupees… CurrCon requires an up-to-date browser and Java version 1.8, preferably 1.8.0_131.
+If you can’t see the prices in your local currency, Troubleshoot.
+Use Firefox for best results.

 PGP

 How is PGP Different?
-Agent Newsreader
+How PGP Works

-Backups Hex Encoding
+Backups Keyword Encoding

-Finding Public Keys Legal Issues
+Finding Public Keys Keyword Encoding Applet

-Where to Get PGP S/MIME
+Where to Get PGP Legal Issues

-Eudora Links
+Eudora S/MIME

-Thunderbird
+Thunderbird Links

 How is PGP Different from other Signing and Encryption?

 PGP is different from other digital signing/encryption techniques in that there are no central certificate issuing authorities.
-You make your own certificates (containing just your name, email address and public key but not your private one), and get other ordinary people to digitally sign them as accurate.
+You make your own certificates (containing just your name, email address and public key but not your private one) and get other ordinary people to digitally sign them as accurate.
 This creates a web of trust.
 You know if a certificate is valid by how much you trust the people who signed the certificate.
 You tell PGP how much you trust various certificates and how much you trust various people to accurately sign other’s certificates and it computes a trustworthiness of each certificate on your keyring.

 Terminology

 PGP people sometimes erroneously refer to your private key as a secret key.
-Granted the the key is secret, but in crytography the term secret implies there is no corresponding public key.
+Granted the key is secret, but in crytography the term secret implies there is no corresponding public key.

 You can safely give exported public keys to others and your public keyring file of your entire key collection, but not your private/secret keyring file.